COMODO: Cross-Modal Video-to-IMU Distillation for Efficient Egocentric Human Activity Recognition: Introduction

 \section{Introduction}

-Egocentric human activity recognition (HAR) has gained increasing attention due to its applications in healthcare, fitness tracking, and human-computer interaction.
-With the increasing availability of smart glasses, headsets, and next-generation wearable devices, these devices often integrate multiple sensors, including cameras and inertial measurement units (IMUs), enabling multimodal sensing for HAR.
+The vision of human-centered computing hinges on creating technology that seamlessly understands and augments human experiences.
+A cornerstone of this vision is robust Egocentric Human Activity Recognition (HAR), which has profound applications in healthcare, fitness tracking, and human-computer interaction.
+The increasing availability of smart glasses, headsets, and next-generation wearables, which often integrate multiple sensors like cameras and inertial measurement units (IMUs), provides an opportunity to realize this vision through rich, multimodal sensing.